vectara/vectara-docs/www/docs/learn/data-privacy/data_encryption.md

 ## How the encryption key works

-Once your AWS KMS key is configured in the platform, when encrypting your document text or metadata, <Config v="names.product"/> will connect to your KMS service to generate an encryption key.
+Once your AWS KMS key is configured in the platform, when encrypting your document text or metadata, <Config v="names.product"/> connects to your KMS service to generate an encryption key.
 The encryption key provided by the KMS is stored in-memory and used to encrypt and decrypt your data.
-The in-memory key will expire every hour.
-In turn, every hour <Config v="names.product"/> will ask your AWS KMS to generate that encryption key again.
+The in-memory key expires every hour.
+In turn, every hour <Config v="names.product"/>
+asks your AWS KMS to generate that encryption key again.